Vadorequest/serverless-with-next5-boilerplate/README.md

 Serverless with Next
 ===================

-This is a tutorial/showcase to make Serverless (https://serverless.com) work with Next.js (https://github.com/zeit/next.js/).
+This is a showcase to make Serverless (https://serverless.com) work with Next.js (https://github.com/zeit/next.js/).
 It's also an in-depth explanation of what are the steps to put those two together.
 The goal being to make a [Serverless template](https://github.com/serverless/serverless/tree/master/lib/plugins/create/templates) for ease of use.

-**Notice**: This project is under development/debug.
-I wouldn't recommend to use it as-it for production use.
-It's a great resource as a getting started and in order to understand how Next and Serverless work together, but there are a few **Known issues** you must be aware of before using this in a production environment.

-    => Use this if you want to play around
-    => Take a look at https://github.com/apex/up-examples/tree/master/oss/node-next if you're fine with an alternative solution that doesn't use Serverless framework, but Up instead. (https://up.docs.apex.sh/)
+**Notice**: This project has reached a maturity where it can be used for production application (March 10, 2018).
+I will personally use it as such, but it is still very young and issues will likely arise.

 ---